-Whether you are snowed in or just avoiding the low temperatures outside, everyone faces a shortage of vitamin D in the wintertime.
-Beyond that, cabin fever can have very real effects on our psyche, so no matter the destination, it is always good to leave the house.
-Deciding the best place to travel in December seems like a loaded query.
-If you would like to forget about the cold until your return home, tropical destinations are probably where your mind will take you.
-In the winter, you have the added benefit of fewer crowds, especially in the northern hemisphere.
-On the southern side of the planet, everyone is enjoying summertime and all the sunshine that comes with it, so all destinations there are safe for a snowy reprieve.
+Whether you are snowed in or just avoiding the low temperatures outside, your vitamin D craving is probably at an all-time high in the wintertime.
+Plus, cabin fever can have very real effects on our psyche.
+Deciding on the best place to travel in December seems like a loaded query.
+Tropical destinations are probably top of mind, but you have the added benefit of fewer crowds in the northern hemisphere in the winter.
+On the southern side of the planet, everyone is enjoying summertime.

 There are also great reasons to visit colder regions during this time of year.
-We found places where old-world charm is exacerbated by blankets of snow, beautiful slopes for shredding on skis or snowboards, and even mountainous resorts where you can relax with some hot cocoa and take in the picturesque landscape.
-Don’t let the cold gnaw at your bones indefinitely.
-Find your perfect escape in our list of the best places to travel in December.
+We found places where Old World charm is enhanced by blankets of snow, beautiful slopes for shredding on skis or snowboards, and even mountainous resorts where you can relax with some hot cocoa and take in the picturesque landscape.
+Find your perfect escape on our list of the best places to travel in December.

-Gold coast Floridians consider the Bahamas a second home figuratively, and sometimes literally.
-This is because the island nation is an easy place to vacation: Everyone speaks English, and American currency is perfectly acceptable everywhere.
-When you aren’t worried about much else, it makes enjoying the sand and beach life all the better.
+So many gold coast Floridians consider the Bahamas a second home because it's so close.
+It's also because the island nation is an easy place to vacation: Nearly everyone speaks English, and American currency is perfectly acceptable everywhere.
+When you aren't worried about much else, it makes enjoying the sand and beach life all the better.

 Baños de Agua Santa, Ecuador

-The name of this central Ecuadorian city comes from the thermal baths that it is famous for.
-Beyond the hot springs, you will also find intoxicating greenery amid waterfalls and rapids, with hiking and whitewater rafting galore.
+The name of this central Ecuadorian city comes from the thermal baths that it's famous for.
+Beyond the hot springs, you will also find mesmerizing greenery amid waterfalls and rapids, with hiking and whitewater rafting galore.
 If you're up for some adventure, this is the place for you.

 Ambergris Caye, Belize